How Did Thomas Edison Improve The Light Bulb

 The Filament Quest

 The filament is the heart of an incandescent light bulb.
 It's the thin wire that glows when electricity passes through it.
-The key to a long-lasting and efficient light bulb lies in finding a material that can withstand high temperatures without melting or quickly burning out.
+Consider this: the key to a long-lasting and efficient light bulb lies in finding a material that can withstand high temperatures without melting or quickly burning out.
 Edison initially experimented with platinum, but its high cost made it impractical for mass production.
 He then turned his attention to a wide range of other materials, including various metals, minerals, and even plant fibers.

 Vacuum Innovation